 5. Bar Soap

 Grab a bar soap as a laundry detergent alternative!
-Most of us have bar soaps in the house already, so this is perfect if you’re stuck in a pickle with no laundry detergent.
+Most of us already have bar soaps in the house, so this is perfect if you’re stuck in a pickle with no laundry detergent.

 How to Use Bar Soap as Detergent

 Simply grate some of the soap into hot water before hand-washing items.
 You can even rub stains with the bar soap.
-Hand wash as normal.
+Hand wash as usual.

 One more thing: if you use a fragranced soap, your clothes will smell amazing after they’ve dried.